MerginMaps/docs/src/server/administer/environment.md

 # Configure environment

 There are several application settings which can be changed via <GitHubRepo desc="config variables" id="MerginMaps/server/blob/master/.prod.env" />.
-Some of them have defaults and some of them need to be modified, particularly those with required placeholders (marked with asterisks below).
+Some of them have defaults and some of them need to be modified, particularly those with required placeholders (marked with ⭐️ below).
 ​
 #### Server basics
 Variables marked with star ⭐️ need to be modified for production use.